-Maybe you found new opportunity on the work marketplace and you fear trying out just because you think too much of a failure that may never come.
+Maybe, you found new opportunities on the labor market and you fear trying out just because you think too much of a failure that may never come.

 Don’t give up because you catch up with the first challenges.

 Instead, you can value your gut feeling with a good thinking session.
 That can really help you to embrace the adventure in the way you deserve the most – at its fullest.

 Li, Jie & Al. “Fear of Uncertainty Makes You More Anxious?
 Effect of Intolerance of Uncertainty on College Students’ Social Anxiety: A Moderated Mediation Model.
 Frontiersin.org, Front Psycholog.
 (2020).

 Wadey, Karen.
 “Explanatory Style: Methods of Measurement and Research Findings”.
 Positivepsychology.org.uk.
 (2006).